ogunnaikeoluwafunmilayo-ux/Hannah-Ogunnaike/README.md

 ##  About Me

-I am an aspiring Data Analyst with a background in Microbiology and hands-on experience in data entry and data handling.
+I am an aspiring Data Analyst with a background in Microbiology and hands-on experience in data entry and data handling, data processing, and data analysis.
-I am currently building my skills in data analysis, focusing on transforming raw data into meaningful insights.
+Skilled in transforming raw data into structured, meaningful insights to support decision-making and reporting.

 ---